Models and results

 ## Warning in selectCompNum.pls(model, selcrit = ncomp.selcrit): No validation results were found.

-You can notice that the calibration succeeded but there is also a warning about lack of validation.
+You can notice that the calibration succeeded but there is also a warning about lack of validation results.
 For supervised models, which have complexity parameter (in this case — number of components), doing proper validation is important as it helps to find the optimal complexity.
 When you calibrate PLS model the calibration also tries to find the optimal number (details will be discussed later in this chapter) and this needs some validation.
-The easiest thing to do is to use cross-validation, we start with its simplest form — the full cross-validation (cv = 1
+How to do proper validation of PLS models is discussed in the next section.

 Here is an info for the model object: